ljacobsson/samp-cli/README.md

 The `--force-restore` flag is useful if you want to restore the original Lambda code in the cloud after you've finished debugging.
 This is normally done automatically when you finish your session (CTRL+C), but in the case of a crash or unexpected exit, you can use this flag to restore the original code.

 #### Debugging with VS Code
+In order to debug with vscode you need to create a launch config and a shutdown task (to restore the original Lambda code in the cloud).
+You can set this up automatically by running `samp local --debug`

 ### samp explore
 Lets you browse and explore your serverless patterns repositories.